The ADHD Diet Plan: Healthy Foods and Supplements for Kids & Adults

-Studies show that a high-protein, low-sugar, no-additive diet combined with supplements like fish oil and zinc can help keep ADHD symptoms in check.
-How to get smart about nutrition.
+What are the healthiest foods and supplements for an ADHD brain?
+Studies show that a high-protein, low-sugar, no-additive ADHD diet combined with supplements like fish oil and zinc can help keep symptoms in check.
+Learn how to get smart about nutrition here.

-Diet and nutrition can make a significant difference in the lives of some children and adults who have been diagnosed with attention deficit disorder (ADHD).
+Health, food, and nutrition can make a significant difference in the lives of both children and adults who have been diagnosed with ADHD.

 I have used nutritional interventions for hundreds of patients with ADHD during the past 24 years.
-In many cases, dietary changes have not only improved the symptoms of hyperactivity, concentration, and impulsivity, but also calmed oppositional behavior.
+In many cases, dietary changes have not only improved the symptoms of hyperactivity, concentration, and impulsivity, but also calmed.

-Many adults and parents of children with ADHD are eager to try foods and supplements to help manage symptoms, but they often don’t know where to start.
-Below, learn how to fine-tune an ADHD diet for kids — food to add to your or your child’s diet, things to eliminate – in order to deliver significant symptom relief.
+Many adults and parents of children with ADHD are eager to try foods and supplements as part of an ADHD diet to help manage symptoms, but they often don’t know where to start.
+Below, learn how to find healthy food for kids and adults alike — foods to add to your family’s daily meals and things to eliminate — in order to deliver significant symptom relief.

 Foods rich in protein — lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products — may have beneficial effects on ADD symptoms.

-Combining protein with complex carbs that are high in fiber and low in sugar will help you or your child manage ADHD symptoms better during the day, whether you’re taking medication or not.
-The single most important thing I recommend to patients – especially parents of children with ADHD — is to decrease the amount of sugar in the diet.
+Combining protein with complex carbs that are high in fiber and low in sugar will help you or your child manage ADHD symptoms better during the day, whether you’re taking ADD medication or not.
+The single most important thing I recommend to patients — especially parents of children with ADHD — is to decrease the amount of sugar consumed daily.